M. G. Ramachandran: Illness and death

-In October 1984, Ramachandran was diagnosed with kidney failure as a result of uncontrolled diabetes, which was soon followed by a heart attack and stroke.
-He underwent a kidney transplant at the Downstate Medical Center in New York City, United States.
-He returned to Madras on 4 February 1985 following his recovery.

-Over the next three years, Ramachandran had frequent trips to the United States for treatment.
+From the time of his hospitalisation in October 1984, Ramachandran's health continued to worsen over the next three years, and he had frequent trips to the United States for treatment.
 He never fully recovered from his health issues and died on 24 December 1987 at 3:30 am in his Ramavaram Garden residence in Manapakkam at the age of 70.
 His body was kept in state at Rajaji Hall for two days for public viewing.
 On 25 December 1987, his remains were buried at the northern end of the Marina beach, now called MGR Memorial, adjacent to the Anna Memorial.
 Around one million people were estimated to have attended his funeral.

 Ramachandran's death sparked a frenzy of public rioting over the state, and various shops, cinemas, buses and other public and private property became the target of the violence.
 The police were given shoot-at-sight orders to bring the situation under control.
 Schools, colleges and various establishments announced holidays due to the situation.
 The state of affairs continued for almost a month across Tamil Nadu.
 Some women allegedly shaved their heads bald, and dressed like widows.
 A few whipped or self immolated themselves.
 Violence during the funeral alone left 129 people dead and 47 police personnel wounded.